Imageomics/naturelab/README.md

-# NatureLab: Bridging Digital and Natural Worlds
+# Smart NatureLab: Bridging Digital and Natural Worlds
 *Building the future of biodiversity monitoring through multimodal AI and digital ecosystem modeling at The Wilds.*

 ## Long-Term Vision: The Wilds Biological Research Field Station